 The beds are better done with fences.
 It is both beautiful and practical: The soil does not crumble, and you have no weeds on the sides.
 It is possible to use regular planks (well-coated to avoid splinters).
 Paint the edges for better wood preservation and additional decorative effect.
 Wicker fences look interesting as well, but they are more time-consuming.Of course, young gardeners should have their own garden tools – beautiful, bright, and convenient to work with.
 You can pick them up in your local garden centre or go online to find the best products.

 The paths between the beds are best mulched: This not only looks good but also keeps the weeds away.
 A simpler option would be to cover the inter-row spacing with geotextiles, also called weed membranes, or any other black non-woven material (not sheeting), topped with a layer of sand.
 Geotextile is a permeable fabric that lets in moisture but prevents weeds from growing and sand washout which is probably the most suitable material for the paths.

 If you want to keep the kids interested and enthusiastic about their vegetable garden, it is essential to create everything together.
 Let them feel like the owners of this small piece of garden from the very beginning.
-Let them feel responsible for what will grow in their little vegetable garden and confident that you will always be there to show and teach them what you know.Now you have created a vegetable garden, the real fun starts: Your children will love planting seeds, watching them sprout and grow and finally harvesting what they have grown themselves.
-And you will enjoy watching the kids enjoy the process reap the rewards of their hard work.
+Let them feel responsible for what will grow in their little vegetable garden and confident that you will always be there to show and teach them what you know.Now you have created a vegetable garden, the real fun starts: Your children will love planting seeds, watch them sprout and grow and finally harvest what they have grown themselves.
+And you can enjoy watching the kids enjoy the process and reap the rewards of their hard work.